Labiaplasty in Ann Arbor

 - Ask your surgeon about suturing techniques and postoperative care

-- Explore the option to perform labiaplasty in the office rather than the operating room.
+- Explore the benefits of having your labiaplasty performed in the office setting rather than the operating room

 Why are the Labia Minora Enlarged?